-- Social research with communities of older people local to developments to channel insights into building design and experiences, meting market needs, and building an engaged network of interested buyers or referrers.
+- Social research with communities of older people local to developments to channel insights into building design and experiences, meeting market needs, and building an engaged network of interested buyers or referrers.

 - Co-design ‘place’ with place identity models and methods to create a sense of village pride that can be shared by operators and residents over time.
 Place models lead to innovative asset (physical features), experience and culture development.

-- Co-design lifestyle experiences and facilities using contemporary design thinking/customer experience (CX) that engage residents creatively, and build advocacy for when property turns over.
-Co-design establishes what matters to people while demonstrating the investment required to achieve their aspirations.
+- Co-design lifestyle experiences and facilities using contemporary design thinking/customer experience (CX) methods that engage residents creatively, and build neighbourhood advocacy for when property turns over.
+Co-design establishes what matters most to people while demonstrating the investment required to achieve their aspirations.